RedHatNordicsSA/cool-lab/README.md

 4. Add any permanent services to miro board "Arrow lab architecture facts" table for others to find them.
 5. If creating permanent services, consider static ip.
 Otherwise dhcp is fine.
+6. Consider that anything you do with ansible for the infra bits should work both from command line and AAP.
+Secrets are in secrets.yml, from where they are populated to AAP as credentials where needed.

 ## Development